Tech-at-DU/React-Redux-Timers-Tutorial/P03-Setup-Redux-Toolkit/readme.md

 In this step you will setup Redux Toolkit.
 Along the way you'll create some folders to organize your code.

 You'll also create a file to manage a "slice" of your application state.

 Application state is stored in the the "store".
 The store is an object with many keys.
-The data store at one of these keys is a slice.
+The data stores at each of these keys is a slice.
 This application will have a single slice "timers" that stores an array of the Timer objects you created in the last step.

 ## Organize your code

 Make a new folder: `src/features`

-You'll store your helper files here.
+You'll store some helper files here.

 Create a new folder: `src/features/timers`.